mtkrated/huddle-landing-page/readme.md

 ## Viewing the site

 - Fork or clone the repository to your local machine.
-- Open the folder using any editor of your choice (vscode was used).
+- Open the folder using any editor of your choice (vscode was used)
-- Enter gulp in your terminal to open the start the site.

 ## Editing the site

 - Edit the index.html as you see fit.
 - To style you can edit the style.scss file under the app folder.
-- To run a live preview of the website run gulp in your terminal to compile scss to css.
+- The vscode extension Live sass compiler was used to compile the scss to css.

 ## Stack

 - HTML
 - Sass
-- Gulp

 ## Author